x12q/kotlin-randomizer/README.md

 ## [How `@Randomizable` works?](#top) <a id="rule-2"></a>

-`@Randomizable` can be used to annotate:
+- `@Randomizable` can be used to annotate:
   - class, enum, sealed class, interface, abstract class, inner class
   - constructor
   - constructor parameter

-`@Randomizable` also play a role in constructor picking, see above.
+- `@Randomizable` plays a role in constructor picking, see the above rule.

+- if a `@Randomizable` with valid randomizer is applied on a constructor, that valid randomizer will be used instead of the constructor.

-## [How are randomization being done?](#top) <a id="rule-1"></a>
+## [How is randomization being done?](#top) <a id="rule-1"></a>

-Generally, randomization is done recursively.
+Randomization is done recursively.

 ### [For concrete class](#top) <a id="rule-1-1"></a>

-For a concrete class, the randomization is done by invoking one of its constructor with randomized parameters.
+For a concrete class, randomization is done by invoking one of its constructor with randomized parameters.

 ### [For sealed class](#top) <a id="rule-1-2"></a>

-For sealed class, if no custom randomizer is provided, a random implementation will be chosen and generated.
+For sealed class, if no custom randomizer is provided (either via `random()` or `@Randomizable`), a random implementation will be chosen and generated.

 ### [For interface & abstract class](#top) <a id="rule-1-3"></a>

-For interface and abstract classes, a custom randomizer must be specified, otherwise the library will crash.
+For interface and abstract classes, a custom randomizer must be provided:
+- either via the `random()` function
+- or `@Randomizable` on such interfaces or abstract classes
+- or `@Randomizable`on parameter of such type

+Otherwise the library will crash.

 ### [For object](#top) <a id="rule-1-4"></a>

 For object, the object itself is returned.
-So no random is done here.
+So no randomization is done here.

 ### [For enum](#top) <a id="rule-1-5"></a>

-For enum, if no custom randomizer is provided, a random value is picked.
+For enum, if no custom randomizer is provided, a random enum value is picked.

 ### [For inner class](#top) <a id="rule-1-6"></a>